Map & Radius Glossary

 Web Mercator (EPSG:3857)

 The variant of the Mercator projection used by virtually all consumer web maps — Google Maps, OpenStreetMap, Bing, Mapbox.
 Optimized for square tiles; distortion grows toward the poles.
+Web Mercator (defined by EPSG:3857) cuts off Antarctica and the high Arctic to keep the world square — a tradeoff for tile efficiency.
+The Greenland-looks-huge distortion is intentional: every web map you use, including this site, looks the same way for the same reason.

 WGS 84 (EPSG:4326)

 The World Geodetic System 1984 — the global coordinate reference system used by GPS satellites, aviation, and most consumer mapping.
 Coordinates are latitude/longitude in decimal degrees.
+GPS satellites broadcast positions in WGS 84, which is why every consumer location service uses it as the default.
+Older national datums (NAD27 in the US, OSGB36 in the UK) are still in use for surveying with documented offsets that can be applied to convert to WGS 84.

 Z